-See Section 248 of Transport Act 2000 nunsunnunnunnunnunnunnunnunnunnun planned engineering works, industrial action or a replacement timetable);where there is disruption to services at short notice that, for whatever reason, makes services inaccessible to disabled passengers.
-A4.8 Standards and guidance on the provision of substitute transport (both pre-planned and emergency) are provided in section B1 of the Joint Code of Practice.
-A4.9 For transparency, operators may indicate what alternative accessible transport is usually provided - noting that, when providing taxis for disabled people, this will not always require an 'accessible' taxi.
+- c. where, for whatever reason, substitute transport that is inaccessible to disabled passengers is provided to replace rail (e.g. because of planned engineering works, industrial action or a replacement timetable); where there is disruption to services at short notice that, for whatever reason, makes services inaccessible to disabled passengers. - A4.8 Standards and guidance on the provision of substitute transport (both pre-planned and emergency) are provided in section B1 of the Joint Code of Practice.24 - A4.9 For transparency, operators may indicate what alternative accessible transport is usually provided - noting that, when providing taxis for disabled people, this will not always require an 'accessible' taxi.
 The need for 'accessible' taxis will depend on the specific needs of the individual passenger, which should be discussed with the passenger before taxis are arranged.
-Explanation: These changes highlight the duty of operators to provide reasonable adjustments to disabled passengers during disruption, and clarify that the Public Service Vehicle Accessibility Regulations (PSVAR) apply to buses and coaches used in rail replacement services.
-Compliance with PSVAR will continue to be monitored and